Hermetic Programming: Parameterizing Access to State

 A hermetic programming language implies an inert ambient scope.

-If the ambient scope contains even one live identifier (like a global console object), then any function can “reach out” and access ambient state.
+If the ambient scope contains even one live identifier, then any function can reach out and access ambient state.

 Inert Packages

-An import statement must not introduce live values into the ambient scope, nor have observable side effects (no module initialization with observable interactions).
+This means that imports must not introduce live values into ambient scope, nor have observable side effects during initialization.
+In that sense, all packages must be inert.

-Example (Go): live package capturing a live value from another package
+Example (Go): a live package capturing a live value from another package

 1